ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Thanks to Ralf Weber and Gianpaolo Scalone for sharing details about their implementation.

-Thanks Petr Špaček, Di Ma and Matt Brown for the DNSDIR reviews, Joseph Salowey for the SECDIR review, and Paul Kyzivat for the ARTART review.
+Thanks Petr Špaček, Di Ma and Matt Brown for the DNSDIR reviews, Joseph Salowey for the SECDIR review, and Paul Kyzivat for the ARTART reviews.

 Thanks to Éric Vyncke for the AD review.

+Thanks to Mike Bishop for the IESG review.